-Since you have valvular heart disease treatment within the last two years, GI policy is an excellent choice since they don’t ask health questions.
+Since you have valvular heart disease treatment within the last two years, GI policy or final expense life insurance no exam is an excellent choice since they don’t ask health questions.
 This policy is for higher risk applicants or applicants who are in good health but don’t want to undergo a medical exam.

-Guaranteed issue burial insurance has a graded death benefit for a natural cause of death.
+Guaranteed issue final expense insurance has a graded death benefit for a natural cause of death.
 This policy will only pay for accidental death during the first 24 months.
 After two years it will pay 100% of the death benefit for any cause of death.

 If you pass away during the first two years as a result of any medical issues, your beneficiaries will get your premiums plus 10% interest.

 WHY YOU SHOULD BUY A GUARANTEED ISSUE BURIAL INSURANCE IF YOU HAVE A VALVULAR HEART DISEASE

 If you can’t get a policy with a level death benefit because of your valvular heart disease treatment, you should buy a guaranteed issue burial insurance while you’re waiting for two years to pass.
 You could have a heart attack, or you could develop other ailments.
 At least you would already start working on the waiting period if something happens.

 Once you’ve met the requirements for valvular heart disease treatment passing the two years look back period, you could potentially qualify for immediate coverage and get a lower rate with a new policy even when you are a little older.

 Trying to find a policy with valvular heart disease needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.